Nutriepigenomics: Prenatal

 Developmental plasticity is the process in which fetuses adapt to their environment.
 Environmental cues, including dietary components, present in the in utero environment can induce significant changes in the expression of the genome through epigenetic modifications.
-Fetal developmental plastic responses can cause changes in lean body mass, endocrinology, blood flow and vascular loading, and lead to increased risk of various diseases in adulthood.
+Fetal developmental plasticity responses can cause changes in lean body mass, endocrinology, blood flow and vascular loading, and lead to increased risk of various diseases in adulthood.
+To better understand the long-term consequences of prenatal conditions, the following sections will explore specific outcomes such as low birth weight, obesity, and folate developmental effects.
+Each of these illustrates how prenatal exposures can shape the long-term health of a person's offspring.

 Low birth weight

 Fetal exposure to calcium, folate, magnesium, high or low protein, and zinc have all been associated with birth weight.
 Numerous studies have investigated the link between birth weight and risk of disease and have found that low birth weight is significantly associated with coronary heart disease, stroke and type-2 diabetes.
 Most importantly, these associations occurred after adjusting for lifestyle factors, implying a genetic basis for onset of disease.
 Impaired insulin secretion is associated with low birth weight and can lead to insulin resistance as babies accumulate body fat.
-Studies using intrauterine growth retarded (IUGR) rats have found that growth inhibition can lead to decreased expression of Pdx1 transcription factor, which is essential for differentiation and function of pancreatic beta cells.
-Decreased histone acetylation at the proximal promoter of Pdx1 is responsible for reduced Pdx1 expression and subsequently results in a cascade of histone deacetylation and methylation events that can result in type-2 diabetes.
+Studies using intrauterine growth retarded (IUGR) rats have found that growth inhibition can lead to decreased expression of PDX1 transcription factor, which is essential for differentiation and function of pancreatic beta cells.
+Decreased histone acetylation at the proximal promoter of PDX1 is responsible for reduced PDX1 expression and subsequently results in a cascade of histone deacetylation and methylation events that can result in type-2 diabetes.